The Red Shoes (album): Overview

 The Red Shoes was inspired by the 1948 film of the same name by Michael Powell and Emeric Pressburger, which itself was inspired by the fairy tale of the same name by Hans Christian Andersen.
 It concerns a dancer, possessed by her art, who cannot take off the eponymous shoes and find peace.

-Bush had suffered a series of bereavements during the making of Red Shoes, including the loss of her mother, Hannah, who died in 1992 and the death of her guitarist, Alan Murphy.
+Bush had suffered a series of bereavements during the making of The Red Shoes, including the loss of her mother, Hannah, who died in 1992 and the death of her guitarist, Alan Murphy.
 Bush's long-term relationship with bassist Del Palmer had ended, although the pair continued to work together.
 "I've been very affected by these last two years", she remarked in late 1991.
 "They've been incredibly intense years for me.
 Maybe not on a work level, but a lot has happened to me.
 I feel I've learnt a lot – and, yes, I think [my next album] is going to be quite different...
 I hope the people that are waiting for it feel it's worth the wait."

 The Red Shoes featured more high-profile cameo appearances than her previous efforts.
 The track "Why Should I Love You?" featured instrumental and vocal contributions from Prince as well as guest vocals from comedian Lenny Henry.
 Trio Bulgarka (who had contributed to The Sensual World) appeared on three songs: "You're the One", "The Song of Solomon", and "Why Should I Love You?".
 "And So Is Love" features guitar work by Eric Clapton; Gary Brooker (from the band Procol Harum) and Jeff Beck also participated in the recording sessions.

 The album was recorded digitally, and Bush has since expressed regrets about the results of this, which is why she revisited seven of the songs using analogue tape for her 2011 album Director's Cut, as well as releasing a remastered version of The Red Shoes in 2011, based on the master from an analogue backup tape.